When Waiting on God Becomes a Chore

 It seems that the Lord is basically telling us to not worry and not be anxious.
 He will take care of it all (whatever your all is….husband, job, money, whatever – all).

 There’s nothing wrong with fasting and praying.
-Those are good things but they do not guarantee you anything from God.
+To talk to God is a good thing.
+However, fasting and praying does not guarantee you a specific answer from God.
 The reason we get what we get from God when we ask of Him is because of His goodness and His mercy.

 We can pray and have faith (and we should) but don’t be mistaken.
-Everything is in His timing.
+Everything is still in His timing.
+God has already prepared the way.
+It’s our job to listen to God in heaven and trust that He is a good father who is working on our behalf as we are waiting.

 It may seem a little unfair that we can put all this effort into getting our needs met and then the Lord can’t even throw us a crumb to tell us when we can expect answers to our prayers.
 Right?